Mayhem, mischief and Masi: Abu Dhabi, one year on

 As Hamilton’s lead builds, Red Bull blink first.
 Verstappen pits from softs to hards on lap 14 and comes out in fifth.
 Mercedes respond straight away by following suit for Hamilton, switching from his medium tyre to hards, and he re-joins the race in second place.

-Now out in front is Verstappen’s team-mate Sergio Perez, who a year ago had not even secured a seat for the 2021 season.
+Now out in front is Verstappen’s teammate Sergio Perez, who a year ago had not even secured a seat for the 2021 season.
 Yet his role in helping Verstappen’s cause was now vital.

 By lap 20, Hamilton is on Perez’s rear.
 Down the back straight, the pair switch positions before the Mercedes looks to steamroll away.
 Only, to the surprise of all watches, Perez surges back down the inside with DRS into turn nine to retake the lead – and stays ahead heading into lap 21.

 Verstappen, meanwhile, has closed the gap to Hamilton from eight seconds to just one second by the time they all hit the back straight once more.
-Perez has bought his team-mate more than seven seconds – before eventually surrendering to the Mercedes.
+Perez has bought his teammate more than seven seconds – before eventually surrendering to the Mercedes.

 - Toto Wolff, Mercedes CEO

-Wolff to race control: “Michael it’s a bit dangerous can you warn them?
+Wolff to race control: “Michael, it’s a bit dangerous can you warn them?

 Masi: “So far they’re racing Toto, hard racing.”